ceyhunozgun/serverlessHandsfreeAllergyChecker/README.md

 ## Installation

-An installation script using Bash (`init.sh`) is provided to install and configure all necessary resources in your AWS account:
+An installation script using Bash [install.sh](install.sh) is provided to install and configure all necessary resources in your AWS account:

 - the [AWS Identity and Access Management (IAM)](http://aws.amazon.com/iam/) roles for Amazon Cognito and other services
 - the [Amazon S3](http://aws.amazon.com/s3/) bucket to save user and patient pictures and to host the HTML pages